RunOrVeith/SyNEThesia/README.md

             data                  Either a file containing paths to .mp3's, or a folder containing .mp3's, or a single .mp3
             target_dir            Target directory for storing the resulting frames.
-                                  Warning: There may be many.
+                                  Warning: There may be many frames stored here intermediately, so make sure you have enough disc space.

             optional arguments:
             -h, --help            show this help message and exit